 Please check here: Corporate Governance.

-Please understand that we can only accept project submissions digitally (by submission form or e-mail) or by post.
-Unfortunately, a proposal of your project is not possible in person.
-All further information can be found here: Submit Project.
+Please understand that we can only accept submissions digitally (by submission form or email) or by post.
+Unfortunately, it is not possible to present your project proposal in person.
+All further information can be found here: Submit project proposal.

-To describe your project, please use the guiding questions we have compiled.
+To describe your project idea, please use the guiding questions we have compiled.
 You will also find them in our submission form.
-This will enable us to best assess the breakthrough innovation potential of your project.
+This allows us to make the best possible assessment of your project idea’s breakthrough innovation potential.
+You are welcome to submit additional supporting documents.

-In order to give us an insight into your project and thus facilitate the thorough analysis and evaluation of the project, we ask you to answer the guiding questions in the submission form in as much detail as possible.
-You are also welcome to send us further documents, e.g. your pitch deck, pictures of the project or a patent.
+ITo simplify processing and give us a structured overview of your project idea, we ask you to answer the guiding questions in the submission form in as much detail as possible. in as much detail as possible.
+You are also welcome to send us further documents, e.g., your pitch deck, pictures of the project or a patent.

-Overall, we give top priority to the confidentiality of your data.
-At SPRIND, all employees or, if applicable, called-in experts are therefore bound by a non-disclosure agreement.
+We attach the highest priority to the confidentiality of your data.
+At SPRIND, all employees or, if applicable, any external experts consulted are therefore bound, where appropriate, by a non-disclosure agreement.

-Any type of institution is eligible to apply.
-Therefore, among others, small and medium enterprises, large companies, research centers, individual researchers or universities may submit a project.
+Any type of institution can submit a project idea – including small and medium-sized companies, large companies, research centers, individual researchers or universities.

-Projects can be submitted by individual applicants as well as by a consortium.
-It is important, however, that a contact person is specified for analyst queries.
+Project ideas can be submitted by individual applicants as well as by a consortium.
+It is important, however, that a contact person be specified in case of queries.

-Due to the large number of project submissions and with regard to equal opportunity, an initial assessment of your project is not possible.
-We therefore ask you to submit your project via the submission form in full with all requested information.
+We therefore ask you to submit your project proposal via the submission form in full with all requested information.

 You may add new information to your submission at any time.
 If you would like to add new findings or documents, for example, please send them to projects@sprind.org.